The extended mind in science and society

-Examples of technological uptake
+Examples of cultural influence

 Clark has presented his ideas at several science festivals, including the New Scientist Live and HowTheLightGetsIn: The Philosophy and Music Festival at Hay in 2018.
-He was also featured in The New Yorker's 'Annals of Thought' in April 2018 and wrote a blog on the subject of the extend mind for The New York Times blog series ‘Opinionator’ in 2010.
+He was also featured in The New Yorker's 'Annals of Thought' in April 2018 and wrote a blog on the subject of the extended mind for The New York Times blog series ‘Opinionator’ in 2010.